LaurenzDemey/RMusic/exercises.md

 7. adapt all heading elements + paragraph to the color "white"
 8. have some normalization css added into "\_normalize.scss"
 9. Verify that everything is working correctly by starting your application.

+## 3B.
+Layout

+### todo presentation material

+- expose images? already done, no?
+- shared component
+- why i create new module instead of appComponent
+- smart / dumb components
+- routing component VS template component (entry component)

+### What we want to do

+We want to create a beautiful layout for our application

+### Steps

+1. Create a new module named "layout"
+2. create a new component named "layout" inside the "layout" module
+3. adapt the component to visualize

+- logo
+- name application
+- menu

+4. use the new layout component inside the appComponent